 2. Tickets.
 The dates should be the same as in the confirmation and application form.

-NOTE: Hotel booking can not be considered as a reason for issuance of tourist visas or be a substitute for a travel confirmation; though in some cases hotels are registered with the Ministry of Foreign Affairs, bearing a status of travel agency.
+NOTE: Hotel booking cannot be considered as a reason for issuance of tourist visas or be a substitute for a travel confirmation; though in some cases hotels are registered with the Ministry of Foreign Affairs, bearing a status of a travel agency.
 Please consult with hotels on this subject.
 Only those with a reference number are entitled to issue valid travel confirmations.

 STEP-BY-STEP GUIDE IN APPLYING FOR RUSSIAN TOURIST VISA